 Cremated remains may continue to be buried in a closed churchyard, provided that either (a) a Faculty is obtained to authorise an interment, or (b) the cremated remains are to be buried in an area already set aside by Faculty for the interment of cremated remains.

 The closed churchyard remains subject to the Faculty Jurisdiction, and the Parochial Church Council remains responsible for continuing to maintain the churchyard, unless and until it has transferred responsibility by giving notice under Section 215 of the Local Government Act 1972.

 Under Section 215, a Parochial Church Council may give notice to the Parish Council, requiring the Parish Council to take over the responsibility of maintaining a churchyard which has been closed by Order in Council.
 Three months after the giving of the notice, the Parish Council becomes legally responsible for maintaining the churchyard, unless it gives notice under the Act to the District Council, requiring the District Council to take over the responsibility.

 Once responsibility has been transferred, the Parish or District Council will have the same responsibility for maintaining the churchyard, and its walls, gates, fences, grass, trees, etc., as the Parochial Church Council had prior to the giving of notice to transfer responsibility.
 See the Opinion from Legal Opinions Concerning the Church of England, which is copyright The Central Board of Finance of the Church of England 1997 and The Archbishops’ Council 1999 and reproduced by permission.

 The Parish or District Council will need to apply for a Faculty to authorise any works in the churchyard other than routine maintenance.

 Access for the Disabled

-The Federation of Burial and Cremation Authorities has produced a paper which contains guidance concerning the application of the Disability Discrimination Act 2005 to burial grounds.
+The Federation of Burial and Cremation Authorities produced a paper which, although now somewhat old, contains guidance concerning the application of equality legislation (now the Equality Act 2010) concerning disability to burial grounds.